-The diocesan vision and strategy, Making Jesus Known, gives us a sound plan with which to go forward, Jesus Known led by an inspiring Rector who can bring others on in new ways of ministry and service.
+The diocesan vision and strategy, Making Jesus Known, gives us a sound plan with which to go forward, led by an inspiring Rector who can bring others on in new ways of ministry and service.
 One of our priorities is to extend our ministry to children and young people.
 An informal service of all-age worship, begun in 2011 in the school hall of St Mary the Virgin Primary School and held on the first Sunday of every month, ceased during Covid and we would really like to restart this or something like it.
 The school is situated away from the church on the south side of town, amidst a lot of new housing and close to where much of the new build is currently happening: its excellent hall with large stained-glass window was originally built with the idea of it being used as a worship centre on this side of the town.
 Our partnership with our schools - both church and community schools - is a work in progress and we recognize that it is here where we have the strongest opportunities for connecting with children and young people.
-A Community Hub is in the early stages of consideration for

-Gillingham, bringing school, church and community together in a project that enables young people's voices to be heard by asking them what their priorities are and working with them to develop their spirituality and benefit the community.
-We hope this may significantly impact developments in ministry in the future.
 At the heart of our benefice are our loyal congregations and their commitment to outreach and work in the wider community.

 Outreach in Gillingham Eden Café The café is run and supported by church members together with others from the extended community.
 It is held in the Vicarage School Room Wednesday afternoons between 2pm and 4.30pm and Thursday mornings between 10am and mid-day.
 An opportunity to relax with tea or coffee and cake in the Cafe.
 Recycle some things that don't go in the kerbside bin ...buy from a range of pre-loved books, jigsaws, etc. Handmade greetings cards by Angela and John.
 This café also runs the local Gillingham Repair Café on the second Saturday of every month, where a team of fixers are available to perform repairs while you wait, for a small donation.

-craft-a-noon Craft-a-Noon at the Eden Café

-Every Wednesday afternoon between 2pm and 4.30pm an opportunity to take along craft activities and projects and enjoy a cuppa and good company.

-Board Games Afternoon

-Every first Wednesday at 2:30pm in the Vicarage School Room.
+craft-a-noon Craft-a-Noon at the Eden Café Every Wednesday afternoon between 2pm and 4.30pm an opportunity to take along craft activities and projects and enjoy a cuppa and good company.
+Board Games Afternoon Every first Wednesday at 2:30pm in the Vicarage School Room.